 Yes.
 Specific transfer credits will be awarded on a case by case basis.

-Can I email you my transcript/TOEFL/GRE so that you can provide an assessment of my chance being admitted/funded before I formally apply for your program?
+Can I email you my transcript/TOEFL/GRE so that you can provide an assessment of my chance of being admitted/funded before I formally apply for your program?

 No. The Graduate Committee only evaluates submitted online applications that are complete.
 This includes an online application (and the application fee), official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, GRE scores, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
 Note that only the official IELTS/TOEFL/GRE reports directly sent to us from the test agencies are considered valid.